WXVQ-AM 1490

 E.J.
 Bunzick-1991-Advertising Director-Green Broadcast Group

-Mike Linn-2000-Black Crow Broadcasting
+Mike Linn-2000-President-Black Crow Broadcasting

 Nikki Linn-2000-Black Crow Broadcasting

-Other Programs On WXVQ
+Other Programs In WXVQ History

 Agrinet News